Mary, Princess Royal and Princess of Orange: Co-regency

-In general, Mary was not popular in the Netherlands, which was more sympathetic to Oliver Cromwell; the princess herself, because of such preferences of the Dutch, refused to hire them to serve her son.
+In general, Mary was not popular in the Netherlands, which was more sympathetic to Oliver Cromwell; the Princess herself, because of such preferences of the Dutch, refused to hire them to serve her son.
 In January 1650, Mary, along with her brother James and aunt Elizabeth, planned to modestly commemorate the first anniversary of her father's death, but the Dutch government considered even modest events offensive to the English government.
 A little later, when envoys from the English parliament were received by the States General, Mary retired to her widow's seat in Breda, but the influence of her party prevented the English from concluding an alliance with the Netherlands.
-After Mary secretly received her brother Charles II in 1651 (who considered himself the legitimate King of England), the Dutch government forbade her to accept any of her relatives.
+After Mary secretly received her brother Charles II in 1651 (who considered himself the legitimate king of England), the Dutch government forbade her to accept any of her relatives.
 The household of Mary and her aunt was called a "nest of vipers", weaving conspiracies against the Netherlands, England, and Cromwell in particular.

 In 1652, the mood in the Netherlands changed due to the outbreak of war with England.
-Mary's son was officially elected as stadtholder of Zealand and several northern provinces, but Witte de With, the republican leader, prevented William from being elected in Holland.
+Mary's son was officially elected as stadtholder of Zealand and several northern provinces, but Johan de Witt, the republican leader, prevented William from being elected in Holland.
 In addition, when concluding a peace treaty, Cromwell insisted on the adoption of the Act of Seclusion, which prohibited Holland from electing a member of the Orange dynasty as stadtholder.
 Another requirement of Cromwell was the expulsion of all enemies of the Commonwealth from Holland.
 Mary made an official protest, but it was not taken into account, despite the fact that the country was threatened by civil war; the peace treaty was signed on 27 May 1654.

 Mary's worries about the position of her son affected her health.
 To cut her own expenses in the interests of her brothers, she announced her intention to abandon two of the four palaces at her disposal.
 In July 1654, she went to a water resort, where she spent a few weeks, and then went to visit her brother Charles in Cologne, where his court was located.
 She returned to the Netherlands in October, but in July 1655 she again went to Charles in Cologne, visited the fair in Frankfurt incognito, and returned home on 15 November.
 In January 1656, Mary went to Paris, where her mother and younger sister Henrietta lived, and was received with all honours at the French court.